Fear on front lines as hospital staff face threats, stigma over coronavirus

 “I felt insulted because I’m not sick and I followed the disinfection guide,” said the nurse, who asked not to be named, and has since moved elsewhere.
 “I don’t even blame my in-laws.”

-Yoshitake Yokokura, president of the Japan Medical Association, said rumours and criticism could hurt doctors and “lead to a collapse of the medical system”.
+Yoshitake Yokokura, president of the Japan Medical Association, said rumors and criticism could hurt doctors and “lead to a collapse of the medical system”.

 Public campaigns calling for support for heroic doctors and nurses have gained momentum in many countries, and the World Health Organization has said their safety is paramount.